Alisa Durbrow

 Alisa Yuriko Durbrow (アリサ・ユリコ・ダーブロウ, Arisa Yuriko Dāburō) (born April 16, 1988) is a Japanese model, actress, and singer from Saitama Prefecture.

 History

 She is most famous for her role as Mio Kuroki in the Sailor Moon live action show Pretty Guardian Sailor Moon.
 Her mother is of Japanese descent, while her father is an American of English descent.
 She is fluent in both English and Japanese.
 Alisa also starred in the music video Koibito by Japanese rock band, Kishidan.
 Her current modeling agency is Junes.

 Personal life

 Alisa is currently married to Japanese singer Manabu Taniguti, who is known by his stage name Mah and is the vocalist of alternative metal-band SiM.
 The couple have a son together.
-Alisas hobbies include taking sticker pictures and shopping.
+Alisa's hobbies include taking sticker pictures and shopping.